 Many modular students travel from outside Dublin, or even from outside Ireland, to attend classes on their designated weekends.
 Weekends on which class takes place are published to well in advance, allowing students to plan their commitments accordingly.
 King's Inns has also assessed which units or modules are best suited to in-person delivery and which may be delivered online successfully.
 King's Inns has taken into account the needs of the typical modular student in ensuring that a higher proportion of their classes take place in live online sessions than is the case for full-time students, thus reducing the requirement on modular students to be physically present at King's Inns.
-The purpose of the Diploma in Legal Studies from its inception has been to provide an alternative route to completing the academic phase of legal education and, on passing the Entrance Exam, proceeding to the professional phase of barrister education and training.
+The purpose ofSubmission to the Annual Report on the Admission Policies of the Legal ProfessionsFebruary 2024© The Honorable Society of King's Inns12 the Diploma in Legal Studies from its inception has been to provide an alternative route to completing the academic phase of legal education and, on passing the Entrance Exam, proceeding to the professional phase of barrister education and training.